Vattenfall: Nuclear generation

 In January 2016, Vattenfall announced that its Swedish nuclear power plants, including the newer reactors, were operating at a loss due to low electricity prices and Sweden's nuclear output tax.
 It warned that if it was forced to shut the plants down, there would be serious consequences to Sweden's electricity supply, and argued that the nuclear output tax should be scrapped.

 In October 2016, Vattenfall began litigation against the German government for its 2011 decision to accelerate the phase-out of nuclear power.
 Hearings are taking place at the World Bank's International Centre for Settlement of Investment Disputes (ICSID) in Washington, D.C. and Vattenfall is claiming almost €4.7 billion in damages.
 The German government regards the action as "inadmissible and unfounded".

 In March 2021, the German government agreed to a settlement which resulted in €1.425 billion being paid to Vattenfall as part of a larger compensation package for all the utility companies impacted.

+Vattenfall held an 80% stake in Videberg Kraft AB, which planned to build three Rolls-Royce SMRs near Ringhals Nuclear Power Plant.
+In 2026, the Swedish government decided to purchase a 60% stake from Vattenfall for SEK1.8 billion (US$190 million) leaving Vattenfall with a 20% stake, with the government providing SEK34.3 billion (US$3.5 billion) of capital costs required by the 60% share.